uidaholib/main-web-redesign_draft/docs/analytics.md

 # Analytics

-You MUST use an environment variable on build command to include analytics!
+Analytics is only included when building with "JEKYLL_ENV=production".
+By default, Jekyll is in the development ENV, and analytics will not be added.
 Paste this command into Git Bash or Terminal:

 `JEKYLL_ENV=production jekyll build`

-By default, Jekyll is in the development ENV, and analytics will not be added.
+Or use our short cut Rake task:

+`rake deploy`

 ## Set up